margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Traditionally, ["ladies"](https://publicseminar.org/2017/10/why-do-you-call-us-ladies/) are just upper-class, rich, white women, but I see members of all races being ["ladies" and "gentlemen"](https://empoweringwomennow.com/23-characteristics-of-a-classy-lady/) in the true sense of being able to take care of a home and do fulfilling work in life.
 And I love that homes can include African American art and culture.

-## The Country Music and the Rejection ##
+## The Country Music and the Healing ##
-Did it heal my relationship to the Country or the country?
-It healed my relationship to the Country and the country.
+It healed my relationship to the Country.
 I was already from the South, but negative memories of the South and race that infiltrated my thought were chased away.
 I already loved the sound of the trains, but it brought me closer to the nation-wide railways.
 I was already aware of the lumber industry and my great grandfather's work in it, but it brought me one step closer to it.
 I learned to love those presently working in the lumber industry.